This procedure sets out the Upper Eden Medical Practice’s approach to the handling of complaints.

 Action upon receipt of a complaint

 Complaints may be received either verbally or in writing; however for anything other than minor grievances, the Practice requests that the complaint is made in writing to ensure that an accurate description of the issue is recorded.
-The complaint must be forwarded to the Complaints Manager (or the lead GP if the Complaints Manager is unavailable), who must:
+The complaint must be forwarded to the Practice Manager (or Assistant Manager if the Complaints Manager is unavailable), who must:

 - Advise the patient of potential timescales and the next steps.

-- Where the complaint is made verbally a written record will be taken and a copy will be provided to the complainant.
+- Where the complaint is made verbally, a written record will be taken.

 - Ensure the complaint is properly investigated.
 Where the complaint involves more than one organisation the Complaints Manager will liaise with his / her counterpart to agree responsibilities and ensure that one coordinated response is sent;